TroniusGaming/yapi/WSRequests.md

 ### select-stake

-Select a stake [request is unavailable if player is locked in UserLock or Blocked or AwaitAuth or Handpay or LockProvider or System or Closing]
+Select a stake [request is unavailable if player is locked in UserLock or UserClose or Blocked or AwaitAuth or Handpay or LockProvider or System or SystemClose]

 #### Parameters